FrancoisHaegel/Projet_Arkanoid/README.md

 ### All features must be added on new branches, then merged on develop

-### Master is a branch we merge develop on when we finished a whole package of features
+### Master is a branch we merge with develop when we finished a whole package of features